-So it's that time of year again...
-Back to school, and if you're a college student, that means you'll be heading off for campus for another semester.
+So it's that time of year again: back to school.
+If you're a college student, that means you'll be heading off for campus for another semester.

-Here are 3 reasons why a humidifier is a great addition to your college dorm room.
+Here are our favorite reasons why a humidifier is a great addition to your living space at college.

 Staying healthy in college is essential, especially in light of the recent pandemic, which saw many universities close down for a semester or even the entire school year.